Flexible IGCSE programmes to suit you

 Find out more about which programme is most suitable for you:

-Our new Pre-IGCSE course for students aged 13+, is an excellent introduction into UK education and an ideal preparation year before IGCSEs.
-It is also a perfect high school experience for those wanting to study in the UK to gain a global perspective before continuing studies in their own country.
+Our Discovery Years programme offers students aged 11+ an exciting opportunity to take their first steps into the British education system earlier, and benefit from early preparation to succeed in their future GCSE and IGCSE studies.
 You will engage in active learning, project work, teamwork and presentations, whilst developing your study skills.
 You will improve your English significantly and study a range of academic subjects.

 Students who are younger than 15 or whose English is weaker may take the IGCSE course in the normal two years instead of one year.
 In the first year, students follow a study programme which consists of intensive general and academic English as well as Mathematics, Science (Biology, Chemistry, Physics), Introduction to Humanities and Social Sciences, Art, French or German, Extended Project Award, Personal, Social and Health Education (the Excelsis Award).